 Pollinators are essential to our ecosystem.
 Over 75% of the world's flowering plants and 35% of the world's crops rely on pollinators.
 Did you know that one out of every three bites of food you eat is there because of pollinators?
 They are not only an essential for our food production, they support healthy ecosystems.

 Pollinator species have declined in numbers, become endangered or even gone extinct due to the loss of natural food supplies and habitat.
-By helping create and restore pollinator habitat along with educating others of their importance, great strides can be made in their recovery.
+By helping create and restore pollinator habitat across the country in public spaces along with educating communities of their importance, great strides can be made in their recovery.
+Join us in supporting pollinators nationwide and do your part to help!

 Parks play an important role in providing habitat for pollinator species across the country.
 But parks can't do it alone.
 Help us restore habitat for pollinators by learning which native plants are best for your area.
 Then, get outside and exercise your green thumb!